Laccolith: Hypervisor-Based Adversary Emulation with Anti-Detection: Proposed solution

 \subsection{Implementation}

-We implemented the design of Laccolith for the QEMU hypervisor for x86\_64 \cite{QEMU}, running on a Linux host managed by Libvirt \cite{LibVirt}, and with hardware-supported virtualization based on KVM \cite{KVM}.
-Laccolith runs as a privileged process on the Linux host and accesses VM memory through a virtual device file.
+We implemented the design of Laccolith for the QEMU hypervisor for x86\_64 \cite{QEMU}, running on a Linux host managed by Libvirt \cite{LibVirt}, and with hardware-supported virtualization based on KVM \cite{KVM}.\footnote{ The source code and documentation of the prototype are available at \url{https://github.com/dessertlab/Laccolith} for research purposes.
+A commercial version of the tool and support is provided by the Secureware s.r.l. spin-off company, see \url{https://www.secware.it/}.} Laccolith runs as a privileged process on the Linux host and accesses VM memory through a virtual device file.
 Our implementation targets the Microsoft Windows OS as the guest OS for the victim machine.
 We used Volatility \cite{Volatility}, a virtual machine introspection (VMI) framework, to get Windows kernel symbols.
 We chose Volatility since it is a widespread and well-known framework that offers several profiles to inspect the memory of several OSes.
 Using a popular VMI framework facilitates the portability of Laccolith to new versions of the guest OS (e.g., builds of Microsoft Windows) and new guest OSes since the community continuously provides multiple profiles to align VMI with new releases of the OSes.